alrojo/tensorflow-tutorial/download-and-setup/README.md

 In this tutorial we will use [docker](https://www.docker.com/) containers to handle dependancies and run our code.
 Docker is a container which allow us to run our code in an encapsuled container.
-The language of choice will be python2
+The language of choice will be python2.

-## Installation of docker for CPU (all operating systems)
+## 1. Installation of docker (all operating systems)

-Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/#installation), the intructions contains guides for most operating systems.
+Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contains guides for most operating systems.

+## 2. Verify docker installation

-After installion and veryfying the docker installation, use the following [image](https://hub.docker.com/r/alrojo/tf-sklearn-cpu/), such that
+After installion and veryfying the docker installation by running

->docker run alrojo/tf-sklearn-cpu
+>docker run -it alrojo/tf-sklearn-cpu

-puts you into a terminal, which is the docker container.
+starts up a docker container from the `alrojo/tf-sklearn-cpu` image.
+Where `-it` is required for an interactive experience with the docker bash environment.
+To exit the interactive environment of the docker container type

+>exit

-As the docker system runs independant of your host system, we need to enable port forwarding (for jupyter notebook) and sharing of directories.
+As the docker system runs independent of your host system, we need to enable port forwarding (for jupyter notebook) and sharing of directories.

 First, make sure that you have downloaded this repository, if not, you can either go to `github.com/alrojo/tensorflow_tutorial`, click `Clone or download`, download as zip and extract to your desired folder.
 Alternatively you can run the command

 >git clone https://github.com/alrojo/tensorflow_tutorial.git

-from now, the folder you chose to place your repository will be denoted as `$PATH\_TO\_FOLDER`.
+In the following $PATH\_TO\_FOLDER should be replaced by the name of the your desired folder, an example of a path could be `~/deep\_learning\_courses.
 And the name of the repository will be denoted as tensorflow_tutorial.
 Given these namings, run the following line in your shell